State Machines in C

 A state diagram includes the following components:

-- State: stores information about the past and reflect changes from the start of system to the present state.
+- State: stores information about the past and reflect changes from the start of the system to the present state.

 - Current State: determined by past states of the system.